thebigbone/java-programs/Misc/hashing/README.md

 ### To run the program, do the following:

-1. Compile the Hashing.java file using the javac command, including the path to the commons-codec-x.x.jar file in the classpath:
+1. Compile the Hashing.java file using the javac command, including the path to the commons-codec-1.15.jar file in the classpath:
     ```shell
     javac -cp lib/commons-codec-1.15.jar Hashing.java
     ```